radio-aktywne/numbat/docs/docs/02-Usage.md

 ## Ping

-You can check the status of the app by sending either a `GET` or `HEAD` request to the `/ping` endpoint.
+You can check the status of the service by sending either a `GET` or `HEAD` request to the `/ping` endpoint.
-The app should respond with a `204 No Content` status code.
+The service should respond with a `204 No Content` status code.

 For example, you can use `curl` to do that: